cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 But this time, out of 80 rotated squares, only 23 of them are classified as squares.
 The other 57 are classified as triangles.
 The accuracy is now a paltry 26%.

 Below are all the squares in this set and how the neural network classified them.
-The ones with the red(ish) background were incorrectly classified as triangles.
+The ones with the red border were incorrectly classified as triangles (there are many of them).

 {% maincolumn 'images/2021-04-10/output_34_0.png' ''%}